 - annual accountings

-If you have been named in a legal or fiduciary capacity, you may not want that duty because of the time, investment knowledge, management expertise, and impartiality needed.
-Some documents allow you to resign so that someone else may be appointed.
+If you have been named in a legal or fiduciary capacity, you may not want to accept the role because of the time, investment knowledge, management expertise, or impartiality it requires.
+Many documents allow you to resign so that someone else may be appointed.

 If you would like to explore your personal situation more, please contact us.